TheWizardTower/rest-subsite/README.md

 downgrade.
 But, I'm not a frontend dev, it's possible more work could be done to shore this up while keeping the "generated from source code" conveniences.

+An example of the build process is encoded in build.sh at the root of this repo.